Book Review by Allie Davis

 REVIEW EXCERPT(S)

-· Library Journal "A windfall of facts about Everest and the daring mountaineers who have attempted to reach its summit.
+· Library Journal, "A windfall of facts about Everest and the daring mountaineers who have attempted to reach its summit.
 Breathtaking cut-paper collages capture the dramatic vistas and the frightening realities of high-altitude climbs."© 2010

 · Horn Book Magazine, "The book follows a logical sequence, beginning with the statistics (where it is, how tall, how it was formed, how to get there, who climbed it first) and continuing with a virtual climbing experience for the reader: "It takes a lot of special gear to climb Mount Everest.
 Here is some of the equipment you'll need"-a spread displaying a delicious array of impressive rig.
 By the time we have reached the summit on the last spread, we have gained an understanding of the thrills as well as the immense hardships involved in this climb.
 Jenkins doesn't avoid details of frost bite and lost fingers, or even the visible otter of used oxygen canisters and frozen bodies of climbers who succumbed to the altitude and had to be left on the mountain.
 On nearly every spread there is an inset or sidebar providing additional information about glaciers and avalanches, the culture of the Sherpas, why climbers need oxygen, and other facts that are of interest but would break the forward motion of the story..." © 2010